 The first decision you'll need to make is whether to use a local or national auction house.

 If your property is likely to appeal to buy-to-let investors, it's worth considering a London-based auction house even if the property isn't in the capital, as this will offer exposure to a wider range of investors.

 2. Check the property auction fees

-Auctioneers charge an entry fee (often around £300-£400) and commission on the sale, which varies depending on the price and size of the lot.
-Most auction houses charge around 2.5% plus VAT - higher than the average estate agent fee - and if you're selling a particularly low-value lot you may have to pay a flat fee instead.
+There’ll also usually be a commission if your property is sold, which will be a percentage of the sale price.
+Most auction houses charge around 2.5% plus VAT - higher than the average estate agent fee.
+If you're selling a particularly low-value lot you may have to pay a flat fee instead.

 3. Ensure the catalogue is correct

 You should be allowed to check your listing in the catalogue before it goes to print.
 This is your chance to ensure all the details are correct – errors could scupper a sale.

 Your conveyancer or solicitor should prepare the legal pack and contracts before the auction.

 5. Set a guide price and reserve price

 The guide price is designed to lure buyers in and provides a general idea of what the house is worth.